Blue Velvet (film): Critical reception

-Blue Velvet was released to a mixed reception in the United States.
-The critics who did praise the film were often vociferous.
+Blue Velvet was released to a very polarized reception in the United States.
+The critics who praised the film were often vociferous.
 The New York Times critic Janet Maslin directed much praise toward the performances of Hopper and Rossellini: "Mr. Hopper and Miss Rossellini are so far outside the bounds of ordinary acting here that their performances are best understood in terms of sheer lack of inhibition; both give themselves entirely over to the material, which seems to be exactly what's called for."
-She called it "an instant cult classic".
-Maslin concluded by saying that Blue Velvet "is as fascinating as it is freakish.
-It confirms Mr. Lynch's stature as an innovator, a superb technician, and someone best not encountered in a dark alley."
+She called it "an instant cult classic", concluding that Blue Velvet "is as fascinating as it is freakish" and "confirms Mr. Lynch's stature as an innovator, a superb technician, and someone best not encountered in a dark alley."

 Sheila Benson of the Los Angeles Times called the film "the most brilliantly disturbing film ever to have its roots in small-town American life," describing it as "shocking, visionary, rapturously controlled".
 Film critic Gene Siskel included Blue Velvet on his list of the best films of 1986, at the fifth spot.
 Peter Travers, film critic for Rolling Stone, named it the best film of the 1980s and referred to it as an "American masterpiece".
-Upon its initial release, Woody Allen and Martin Scorsese called Blue Velvet the "Best Film of The Year".
+Upon its initial release, Woody Allen and Martin Scorsese called Blue Velvet the best film of the year.